MicroFocus/ng-prism/README.md

 - `toggleable-code` element ("Show Code" button for any code block)

-   * Child should be any element in the "General Uses" section above
+   * Child element should be one of the "General Uses" above

 ### Example App